vscav/weather-web-app/README.md

 # Weather web application

 > Don't get caught out in the rain.
 Get up to date forecasts with a cool weather app.

 ## How to install
 1. Open your editor and the project folder in the terminal
-2. Install all the dependencies by running `npm install`
+2. Install all the dependencies by running `yarn`
-3. Develop with `npm run dev`
+3. Develop with `yarn dev`

 ## API keys